 Beneficiary eligibility may be verified by calling the Interactive Voice Response System (IVR) using a touch-tone telephone and entering the beneficiary identification number found on the beneficiary's Medical Assistance ID card.
-The IVR is available 24 hours a day, seven days a week with unlimited number inquiries being performed per call.
+The IVR is available 24 hours a day, seven days a week with an unlimited number of inquiries being performed per call.
 The IVR may be used up to 30 minutes per call.
 Providers should also have their DC Medicaid provider number or NPI number ready.